 Having a sample will not give you a visual of how it will look installed but you'll at least have the correct colour sample when choosing backsplash and floor tile to coordinate.

-My sister Lea is currently choosing finishes for a new townhouse she's moving into with her husband in June.
-Every time she wants to consider a change my first question is "Well, make sure you drop by the flooring store and pick up a sample of your hardwood, otherwise you won't know which stain colour to choose for your cabinets."
-Yes before you ask, I have pitched hard for white cabinets but her husband is wearing her down.
+When I helped my sister Lea chose finishes for her new townhouse, every time she wants to consider a change my first question is "Well, make sure you drop by the flooring store and pick up a sample of your hardwood, otherwise you won't know which stain colour to choose for your cabinets."
+Yes before you ask, I pitched hard for white cabinets but her husband wore her down ; ) ; )